 1. Answer Questions Concisely

 Google loves clear, direct answers.
-Target questions users ask.
-Write a short response (40-60 words) right after the question.
+Target questions users ask to improve your organic search strategy.
+Write a short response (40-60 words) right after the question to help search engines understand your content better.

 Example: